 HCD's Division of Financial Assistance prepares the state's ConPlan, AP, and CAPER in collaboration with the California Department of Public Health, Office of AIDS (CDPH/OA).
 The programs administered by HCD are the Community Development Block Grant (CDBG), Home Investment Partnerships program (HOME), National Housing Trust Fund (NHTF), and Emergency Solutions Grant (ESG).
 CDPH/OA administers HOPWA.
 These programs are implemented at the local level by agencies of eligible city and county governments, federally and/or non-federally recognized American Indian tribes, and/or private organizations, including nonprofit corporations.

 Consolidated Plan Public Contact Information

-For questions regarding this document, please contact Molivann Phlong at 916-263-1681.
-To provide comments on this document, please send them to caper@hcd.ca.gov or mail to:
+For questions regarding this document, please send them to caper@hcd.ca.gov or mail to: